ChrisWhealy/Cordova-Create/README.md

       "com.3rd-party.plugins.do-that"
     ]`

-  This list of plugins is used to extend the list of plugins found in the global configuration file.
+  This list of plug-ins is used to extend the list of plug-ins found in the global configuration file.

-  The plugins that are actually added to your project will be the sum of the global and local plugin lists (after duplicates have been removed) in which the plugin order has been preserved - global first, then local.
+  The plug-ins that are actually added to your project will be the sum of the global and local plug-in lists (after duplicates have been removed) in which the plug-in order has been preserved - global first, then local.

 8. `"adjustConfigXml": true`
      `"configXmlWidget": []`